KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 deb-src http://us.archive.ubuntu.com/ubuntu/ noble main restricted
 ```

-Note: The URL might differ depending on your country, and instead of `noble` the name of the Debian or Ubuntu version should appear instead, e.g., `bookworm` or `jammy`.
+Note: The URL might differ depending on your country, and instead of `noble` the name of the Debian or Ubuntu version should appear instead, for example `bookworm` or `jammy`.

 If the `deb-src` line is commented out with a `#`, remove the `#` character.